shageenthsandrakumar/Project-Euler/problem_010/README.md

   - Collision handling adds overhead when multiple primes share the same composite.
   - No vectorization benefits like NumPy sieves.

-  The main advantage is **simplicity and incremental generation**—primes are produced one at a time without needing to know the limit in advance.
+  The main advantage is **simplicity and incremental generation**.
+Primes are produced one at a time without needing to know the limit in advance.
 This makes it useful for finding the $n$-th prime or generating primes in a stream.
 For computing the sum below a known limit, sieve methods are faster.

 ---